Estimated reading time: 3 minutes

 Start From Within Yourself

-Dr. Mary Kay Whitaker, professor, leadership consultant, and the author, believes that true leadership – and therefore effective communication – begins with yourself.
+Dr. Mary Kay, professor, leadership consultant, and author believes that true leadership – and therefore effective communication – begins with yourself.
 It would help if you recognized the fact that you can’t change other people – only yourself.

 Your communication techniques should follow the same philosophy – lead by example, and your team, audience, or community will follow.